Don’t Manage Your Investments Like A Fantasy Football TeamSubmitted by Castlebar Asset Management on September 9th, 2015

 Have a Flexible Plan

 Our clients all have an investment strategy that is created based on their goals, risk tolerance and time to reach these goals.
 This is adjusted as their situation changes.
 Everyone has a strategy entering their fantasy football draft as well.
-Usually your draft is going great until the guy before you drafts the player you want, in each and every round!
-This usually leads you to taking either the next best available player or getting frustrated and before you know it you end up with 9 wide receivers on your roster.
+Usually, your draft is going great until the guy before you draft the player you want, in each and every round!
+This usually leads you to take either the next best available player or getting frustrated and before you know it you end up with 9 wide receivers on your roster.
 In terms of your investments, things are going to throw you off course from time to time and you’ll need to have a flexible plan with your investment strategy in mind.

 Owning too much of your company’s stock or holding concentrated positions in a certain sector or industry can lead to predictable outcomes.
 It will either go very well for you or it could be disastrous.
 In our fantasy football world having too many players from the same team will lead to similar binomial outcomes.
 Diversification in your investment portfolio will help reduce its volatility and the same is true in your fantasy team.
 Plus it will save you during bye weeks, too bad we don’t have them in the markets.